Introduction / History

-The Mallah are the traditional boatmen caste and ethnic group of North India, East India, and Pakistan.
+The Mallah are a traditional boatmen caste.
 The word mallaah is said to come from an Arabic word which means navigation on the sea or in the air.
-They are related to the Kewat community, who form the bulk of the boatmen class of North India.
+They are related to the Kewat community, who form the bulk of the boatmen class of north India.
 In Pakistan, many have seen their traditional areas of habitation washed away by the sea.
 An important subsidiary occupation is animal husbandry, with the Mallaah raising cattle.
 The Mallaah community consists of a number of clans, referred to as nukh, the largest Mallaah nukh being the Dablo.

 Most Mallah individuals live in India, but there are also sizable communities in Nepal, Bangladesh and Pakistan.